-Hydro One has been focused on the identification of opportunities for improved corporate performance and the development of strategies to drive more efficient, cost-effective operations.
-Hydro One conducts regular reviews of key corporate activities and programs, covering areas such as construction services and project management practices, asset deployment and controls, information technology and cybersecurity, vegetation management practices, fleet services and utilization, supply chain management and business continuity planning.
+Hydro One is committed to providing value to its customers and shareholders by identifying and acting on opportunities to become the safest and most efficient utility.
+Hydro One has been focused on the identification of opportunities for improved corporate performance and the development of strategies to drive safer, more efficient and cost-effective operations.
+Hydro One conducts regular reviews of key corporate activities and programs, covering areas such as construction services and project management practices, asset deployment and controls, asset planning, information technology and cybersecurity, vegetation management practices, fleet services and utilization, supply chain management and business continuity planning.
 Operational and cost improvements across work planning and execution have already been observed and implemented.
 Hydro One has included productivity cost savings in its applications before the OEB.